 So, before we take a look at some examples and functionality of such a website, why don’t we find out how to make money with it.

 There are several ways to monetize your website.

-- Delivery distance.
+- The delivery distance.

 - Time of the day.
 Some companies charge more during lunchtime, for instance.

-- A number of items & others.
+- The number of items & others.

 And if you charge a flat rate, the price will remain the same no matter what.

 Sure thing, there are many more ideas on monetizing your business from the clients’ side.
 Maybe you could offer VIP-delivery, special silverware, and so on.

 Such little “luxuries” for a small surcharge can be beneficial for you and provide a more personal approach to customers.